-The initial cost of property, plant and equipment comprises its purchase price, including import duties and non-refundable purchase taxes, and any directly attributable costs of bringing an asset to working (All amounts in ₹ Crore, unless otherwise stated)

-condition and location for its intended use.
+The initial cost of property, plant and equipment comprises its purchase price, including import duties and non-refundable purchase taxes, and any directly attributable costs of bringing an asset to working condition and location for its intended use.
 It also includes the initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.